(Last updated on January 9th, 2023)

 Though this feature seems more inclined for photo edits, it can also be a handy tool for those who need to scan in sketches and use them as the basis for their drawing, letting one customize just how much of such a layer you want to see.

 The addition of adjustment layers to better toggle each aspect of an illustration’s color and effects is also a welcoming feature that gives a detailed control level.
+That being said, the limitations when compared to Clip Studio Paint ultimately led to one point being taken off the final score.

-But when it comes to features specifically for artists aiming to replicate as much of the pen and paper experience as possible, Clip Studio Paint simply astounds in this department with its level of unique features.
+When it comes to features specifically for artists aiming to replicate as much of the pen and paper experience as possible, Clip Studio Paint simply astounds in this department with its level of unique features.

 Their brushes of varying quality offer various drawing and painting techniques and the most powerful tools of the G-pen and real pencil for the most authentic-looking drawings.